brson/brson.github.com/rust-stuff.md

 title: brson's Rust stuff
 ---

 I've been [doing Rust] for [a while now].
-Here are some of my most interesting Rust works.
+Here are some of my most notable Rust works, more-or-less from oldest to newest.
+Since I rarely contribute directly to Rust lately, this list becomes less indicative of my current interests as time passes.

 * Converted Rust from a statement language to an expression language.
 That's right, Rust once was not even expression-oriented.